Reuseable products save resources and money!

 - Pool chemicals such as muriatic acid, bleach tablets

-- Lawn and garden chemicals including 2,4-D and Diazinon
+- Lawn and garden chemicals and Pesticides, Diazinon and most Herbicides

 You can only dispose of hazardous waste during operating hours of the Hazo Hut.

 Paint and fluorescent lamps are accepted at the East Lewis County Transfer Station Monday - Saturday, 8:30 A.M. to 5 P.M.
 (Please no empty paint cans.)
-You can also recycle used motor oil, spent antifreeze, car and truck batteries, rechargeable and alkaline batteries.
+You can also recycle used motor oil, Hydraulic oil and spent antifreeze along with car and truck batteries and rechargeable batteries.
 All of the above items are free to turn in.

 Drop boxes do not accept hazardous waste of any type.